Meet our Champions

 Charlotte Roughton (Newcastle University, UK)

 I’m interested in the mechanisms that underpin virulence and antibiotic resistance in bacterial pathogens.
 During my PhD at Newcastle University, I researched the molecular mechanisms of sporulation in the superbug Clostridioides difficile.
 I enjoy getting involved in public engagement and outreach projects, and feel passionate about incorporating unique methods into the ways we communicate science.
-I’m looking forward to getting more involved with the Microbiology Society as a Champion to forge new connections and continue sharing exciting science.
+I’m looking forward to getting more involved with the Microbiology Society as a Champion, to forge new connections and continue sharing exciting science.

 -